Gerontology Graduate Programs

 Any student who has completed at least a B.A. or B.S. degree at an accredited institution of higher education may apply to the Ph.D. program.
 Required application materials include a résumé, a personal statement of professional and educational goals in gerontology, 1 copy of all undergraduate and graduate transcripts, list of all courses taken that are relevant to gerontology, 3 letters of recommendation, and scores from the Graduate Record Examination.
 Applicants whose first language is not English must submit proof of proficiency in English.
 GRE and other scores should be from the last two years.
 Further information is available from the graduate advisor or on the program’s website.

 Submit your graduate application online.
 Send all other requested application materials to the department:

 The University of Kansas

 Dual-title Ph.D.
 Program in Gerontology

-This dual-title degree is an option available to students who have first been admitted to the doctoral program in one of these departments: Communication Studies, Psychology, and Sociology (as of January 2012).
+This dual-title degree is an option available to students who have first been admitted to the doctoral program in one of these departments: Communication Studies, Psychology, Applied Behavioral Science, and Sociology (as of January 2012).
 The dual-title degree allows the pursuit of a single degree that incorporates study within a traditional discipline and training in an interdisciplinary field; the student is awarded one degree (Ph.D.) with both titles identified on the diploma (e.g., “Ph.D. in Psychology and Gerontology”).